mwhoffman/config/README.md

 # config

-This repo includes all of the dotfiles and configuration I need to work comfortably on a new machine.
-I also use this as a central repository for my dotfiles in order to keep the configuration between multiple machines in sync.
+This repo includes all of the dotfiles and configuration I need to work comfortably on a new machine as well as to keep said configuration in sync between multiple machines.

 ## Quickstart